-Entrepreneurs’ relief lost as a result of dismissal
+Business Assets Disposal Relief (Entrepreneurs’ relief) lost as a result of dismissal

 Gannons sued a company for unfairly dismissing our client, a former director and shareholder in the business.
-As a result of his unfair dismissal, he was no longer entitled to Entrepreneurs’ relief on his shares, and incurred a significant tax penalty.

 Our client had joined the technology company as a director.
 After a while, he received 10% of ordinary shares in the company as a reward for his good work.
 A year later, our client and the CEO fell out over organisational matters.
 Following a particularly bad row, the CEO dismissed our client on the spot.
 The dismissal was in breach of our client’s service agreement, as he had not been given the requisite six months notice.